atc-project/atc-react/README.md

 ### Response Playbook

-is an Incident Response plan, that represents a complete list of procedures/tasks (Response Actions) that has to be executed to respond to a specific threat with optional mapping to the [MITRE's ATT&CK](https://attack.mitre.org/) or [Credibility Coalition's AMITT](https://medium.com/@credibilitycoalition/misinfosec-framework-99e3bff5935d) frameworks.
+is an Incident Response plan, that represents a complete list of procedures/tasks (Response Actions) that has to be executed to respond to a specific threat with optional mapping to the [MITRE's ATT&CK](https://attack.mitre.org/) or [Misinfosec's  AMITT](https://github.com/misinfosecproject/amitt_framework) frameworks.

 Here is an example of Response Playbook: